cloud-bulldozer/stockpile/README.md

 Stockpile uses Red Hat Ansible to collect system information.
 To add to the Stockpile, the user must create a new Anbile role that defines what they are looking to capture.

 ## How do I add to the existing Ansible roles?
-Let's say for example you wanted to capture all the interface drivers on the SUT -- not an useful since this fact already exists.
-However, for the sake of the example, bare with me.
+Let's say for example you wanted to capture all the interface drivers on the SUT -- not particularly useful since this fact already exists.
+However, for the sake of the example, bear with me.

 In order to create a new set of information to stockpile, create the Ansible role directory, *roles/example*